aptech/docs/docs/CR-olsmt.rst

                         "34", "file not found"
                         "35", "no variance in an independent variable"

-                The system can become underdetermined if you use listwise deletion and have missing values.In that case, it is possible to skip so many cases that there are fewer usable rows than columns in the data set.
+                The system can become underdetermined if you use listwise deletion and have missing values.In that case, it is possible to skip so many cases that there are fewer usable rows than columns in the dataset.

             * - oout.stb
               - Kx1 vector, the standardized coefficients.